 The NCAA passed legislation that went into effect on August 1, 2015 requiring that all Division I full-time strength and conditioning coaches be certified by an accredited certification.
 This legislation was passed with the goal of protecting the health and safety of the student athlete by ensuring that the individuals developing and implementing the strength and conditioning programs of these athletes are qualified to do so.
-The National Commission for Certifying Agencies (NCCA), the accrediting body of the Institute for Credentialing Excellence (ICE), is an organization which evaluates certifications and determines whether or not the certifying body and the certification itself meet certain standards.
+The National Commission for Certifying Agencies (NCCA), the accrediting body of the Institute for Credentialing Excellence (ICE), is an organization which evaluates certifications and determines whether or not the certifying body and the certification itself meet specific standards.
 The value of having an accredited certification is that an objective third party organization has examined the procedures and policies of the certifying organization and found them to meet the stringent standards set by the credentialing community.
 This ensures the quality, stature, and value of the certification and the certifying body.
 The NCCA has an impeccable reputation in the credentialing industry, and as such, was the organization the CSCCa sought to have accredit its SCCC certification.